Commuting elements, simplicial spaces, and filtrations of classifying spaces: Further Properties of , and

 \end{prop}

 \begin{proof} The first statement follows immediately from parts (1) and (2) of the previous proposition.
 For the second statement it suffices to prove it for $q=2$.
-Recall the result due to Quillen and Venkov, namely that if $A_p(G)$ denotes the poset of non--trivial elementary abelian $p$--subgroups of $G$ with morphisms induced by inclusion and conjugation, then the map induced by the restrictions

-has nilpotent kernel (see \cite{QP} and \cite{AM}, page 146).
+Recall the result due to Quillen and Venkov, namely that if $A_p(G)$ denotes the poset of non--trivial elementary abelian $p$--subgroups of $G$ with morphisms induced by inclusion and conjugation, then the map induced by the restrictions $Q: H^*(BG;\mathbb F_p) \to \lim_{E\in A_p(G)} H^*(E;\mathbb F_p)$ has nilpotent kernel (see \cite{QP} and \cite{AM}, page 146).
 Note, however, that this factors through the invariants of the mod $p$ cohomology of $B(q,G)$ for any $q\ge 2$; hence any element in the kernel of $\phi^*:H^*(BG;\mathbb F_p)\to H^*(B(2,G);\mathbb F_p)$ must be nilpotent, as it is necessarily in the kernel of the map $Q$.

 The statement about the spectral sequence is routine and the identification with the bar spectral sequence in the classical case is well--known (see \cite{mccleary}). \end{proof}

 Instead of considering the descending central series of a group, it is also possible to consider its \textsl{$p$--descending central series}, defined as follows: